 In late 2016, I was contacted by a writer for Redbook Magazine that was looking for some insight on an article about how being in direct selling or network marketing can affect friendships and relationships.
 I’m grateful to have been interviewed and quoted in the article, “The Business of Friendship“.
-However, I would love the opportunity to clarify a few things that did not come across the way I intended and share more of what I said during my conversations with the writers.
+However, I would love the opportunity to clarify a few things that did not come across the way I intended or were taken out of context and share more of what I said during my conversations with the writers.
 I believe this is an important topic for both direct sellers and those who have friends in direct sales.
 I have a few things to share to help those on both sides of the friendship.

 Friends of people who joined or are involved in direct sales:

 Let’s start with the real reasons why your friend might be involved in a direct sales (DS) or network marketing company.

 People join DS for a variety of reasons, it could be the opportunity to make an extra income on a flexible schedule, it could be for the support, friendships, recognition, it could be for the personal development and growth, but most likely it is because they found a product that they personally love and believe in the value of and want to share with others.

 Your friend did not start this business just to ask you (or anyone else) for money.
 They most likely joined because they have a need in their lives (financial, personal, whatever solution the product provides) and through the opportunity the business offers them they are able to not only help themselves but also help others.